Technogeezer50/esd2iso/README.md

 ## Files
 ./esd2iso_work.xxxxxx
-: Work directory for ESD download and image creation, located in the current working directory.
+: Work directory for ESD download and image creation, created in the current working directory.
+The directory contains the downloaded ESD file and other files used during creation of the ISO.
+It will be deleted upon successful creation of the ISO.

 ## Dependencies